Hirsch's Temperance Hotel - Scowen's Hotel - Marine Hotel

 In February 1908 the hotel was sold in Scowen's insolvent estate to Mr E.H.
 Jones, who did extensive renovations and renamed it Marine Hotel.

 The Marine changed hands several times after E. H. Jones' ownership, and continued operating as a hotel until in 1990, it was sold and subsequently demolished to make way for the Shoprite Checkers store now there.
-At the time the architects Barry SLAVIN tried to preserve the art deco entrance facade of the hotel, but unfortunately the demolition firm destroyed it.
+At the time the architect Barry SLAVIN tried to preserve the art deco entrance facade of the hotel, but unfortunately the demolition firm destroyed it.

 (Walker 2009:86-89; Pryce-Lewis list)